nickarrow/ironverse/SPECIFICATION.md

 ### Scenario D: Admin Moderation
 1. Admin needs to fix a typo in Player A's file
-2. Admin opens `PlayerA/Campaign/Character.md`
+2. Admin opens `.foundry/registry.yml`
-3. Admin adds `admin_override: true` to the frontmatter
+3. Admin adds `admin_override: true` to the file's registry entry
-4. Admin makes the correction and syncs
+4. Admin makes the correction to the file and syncs both changes
-5. GitHub Action detects admin override flag
+5. GitHub Action detects admin override flag in registry
-6. Action allows the edit and removes the override flag
+6. Action allows the edit and removes the override flag from registry
+7. Action updates the file's checksum and modified timestamp
-7. Action logs the override in the workflow output
+8. Action logs the override in the workflow output
-8. File is corrected, audit trail preserved
+9. File is corrected, audit trail preserved

+### Scenario E: Registry Protection
+1. Player B tries to edit `.foundry/registry.yml` to grant themselves ownership of Player A's files
+2. FIT syncs the registry change to GitHub
+3. GitHub Action detects registry was modified
+4. Action checks: commit author (playerb) ≠ admin (nickarrow) AND not enforcement workflow
+5. Action reverts registry to previous version
+6. Action commits correction
+7. Player B's next sync pulls the corrected registry
+8. Player B's attempted ownership theft is prevented

 ---

-**Last Updated:** 2025-12-16
+**Last Updated:** 2025-12-17
 **Author:** nickarrow
-**Status:** Implemented and Active (with Guardian Protection)
+**Status:** Implemented and Active (Registry-Based with Guardian Protection)